tymyrddin/blue/source/docs/active/honeyports/honeyports.md

 1. Choose a port (e.g., 22 for SSH, 445 for SMB).
 2. Don’t install the actual service.
 That’s just inviting chaos.
-3. Start a listener—Python, PowerShell, Ruby, or even Netcat will do.
+3. Start a listener: Python, PowerShell, Ruby, or even Netcat will do.
 4. When a connection hits the port, log it and fire off a response:
    * Add to a blacklist
    * Trigger an alert